shivasiddharth/GassistPi/README.md

 ************************************************
 **FOR NEOPIXEL INDICAOR**
 ************************************************
-#Replace the main.py in src folder with the main.py from Neopixel Indicator Folder.

-#Reboot

-#Change the Pin numbers in the given sketch according to your board and upload it.
+1. Change the Pin numbers in the given sketch according to your board and upload it.

-#Follow the circuit diagram given.
+2. Follow the circuit diagram given.

 ************************************************
 **Now you have your Google Home Like Indicator**
 ************************************************